microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/README.md

 ## Performance monitor metrics

-When executing the various types of testing approaches, whether it is stress, endurance, spike, or chaos testing, it will be important to capture various metrics to see how the system performs.
+When executing the various types of testing approaches, whether it is stress, endurance, spike, or chaos testing, it is important to capture various metrics to see how the system performs.

 At the basic hardware level, there are four areas to consider.